lanzithinking/DREAM-BUQ/README.md

-# BUQae
+# Scaling Up Bayesian Uncertainty Quantification for Inverse Problems using Deep Neural Networks

-Bayesian UQ with CNN and AutoEncoder
+## Bayesian UQ with CNN and AutoEncoder (in preparation)